 You May Also Like: Everything You Wanted to Know About Injectable Fillers

-For patients looking for an option that lasts longer than filler, Dover, OH facial plastic surgeon David Hartman, MD says he recommends fat: “Whatever fat survives the first few weeks or months, will remain essentially forever,” he says.
+Fast forward to today and hyaluronic acid fillers are the gold standard for creating the pronounced pout many patients desire.
+For those looking for an option that lasts longer, Dover, OH facial plastic surgeon David Hartman, MD says he recommends fat: “Whatever fat survives the first few weeks or months, will remain essentially forever,” he says.
 “I love fat grafting as it is perhaps the only procedure in cosmetic surgery that actually rejuvenates—from the stem cell reaction—the skin and soft tissue around the grafted fat while adding volume to the lips.”

 Despite fat grafting’s reputation for being all-natural, Dr. Peredo cautions it can leave patients looking anything but if weight fluctuation is an issue.
 “The minute you gain weight, you gain it everywhere, including the fat transfer site.
 This can end up leaving the lips looking over-inflated.
 So while this option is longer-lasting, it has its own drawbacks.”

 Dr. Peredo says, “If there were a permanent filler that you could maybe reverse with an injection, then that would be different.
 But right now, we don’t know what future innovations will come that will make lip augmentation last longer.
-But until we do have something that looks good, is safe and is reversible, I prefer to use dermal fillers on my patients.
+But until we do have something that looks good, is safe and is reversible, I prefer to use hyaluronic acid fillers on my patients.
 My best advice is to wait until we have those innovations, because you don’t want to put something in your lips that you will regret later.
-My best advice is to be patient.”
+Be patient.”